-Request parameters are included within the example by using the generic-parameter property.
+Request parameters are included within the example by using the genericparameter property.
 The element must also be assigned a typeof attribute with value of keyval.
-Within this element, the document must include a pair of elements with a property named key and value, where the plain-text content are the parameter name and value respectively.
+Within this element, the document must include a pair of elements with property attributes valued key and value, where the plain-text content are the parameter name and value respectively.
 Multiple generic-parameter(s) are permitted, for example: